Rounak-Paul/vklite/docs/docs/index.md

 ## Learning Outcomes

-Upon completing this course, the reader will be able to:
+Upon completing this material, the reader will be able to:

 - Initialize and manage Vulkan instances, devices, and swapchains.
 - Understand and implement GPU-side synchronization, memory barriers, and descriptor sets.